watchexec/clearscreen/TERMINALS.md

 ### Mosh

 - Version 1.3.2

-`TERM` is inherited, here with `xterm-256color`:
+- `TERM` is inherited.

-There’s no scrollback at all, so it’s impossible to know how things are really handled, but 🤷.
+- There’s no scrollback at all, so it’s impossible to know how things are really handled, but 🤷.

+Tested here with `xterm-256color`:

 - Default: `Terminfo`.
 - `Terminfo`: normal.